Natural language understanding is a sub-field of natural language processing,

 is mainly on long sentences, where the knowledge of syntax

 given in the form of annotated SAPTs or syntactic parses from an existing parser helps semantic composition.

 SYNSEM also significantly improves results with limited training

 data, and is shown to be robust to syntactic errors.

-PhD Thesis, Department of Computer Science, University of Texas at Austin, Austin, TX, May 2010.
+PhD Thesis, Department of Computer Science, University of Texas at Austin.
 165 pages.